Hamk-Project-4-Biomass/PointCloud/README.md

 ## Examples
 ### Images
 There are 2 sets of images.
 The [original images](images/originalImages): these images that are taken with the camera and the camera software itself.
 The [second set of images](images/databomb2/) are images created with the application of the project.
-This

 ### Used libraries
 - imageio